Ljyyy98/ljy/_pages/about.md

 <div style="display: flex; align-items: flex-start;">
   <div style="flex: 1; padding-right: 20px;">
     <h2>About</h2>
-    <p>I am a graduate student at the University of Chicago under the supervision of Professor <a href="https://math.uchicago.edu/~fcale/" target="_blank">Frank Calegari</a>.
+    <p>I am a Postdoctoral Research Associate at the University of Arizona since August 2025.
+My mentors are [Anna Medvedovsky](https://www.math.arizona.edu/people/medved) and [Robert Pollack](https://rpollack9974.github.io/web/).I received my PhD from University of Chicago in June 2025, under the supervision of Professor <a href="https://math.uchicago.edu/~fcale/" target="_blank">Frank Calegari</a>.
 My research is in the area of algebraic number theory, especially the computation of deformation rings.
-I am on the job market this year.
 Here is my <a href="/ljy/assets/Jinyue-cv-02-25.pdf" target="_blank">CV</a>.</p>

   </div>
   <div style="flex: 1; text-align: center;">